neo-chem-synth-wave/literature/literature/2021/20210203_hasic_h_and_ishida_t.md

 # Overview
 **Title:**
-Single-step Retrosynthesis Prediction based on the Identification of Potential Disconnection Sites using Molecular Substructure Fingerprints
+Single-Step Retrosynthesis Prediction Based on the Identification of Potential Disconnection Sites Using Molecular Substructure Fingerprints

 **Authors:**
 Hasic, H. and Ishida, T.